-(2) Directors have five years from the date of appointment to meet the minimum Common Share ownership thresholds under the Share Ownership Guidelines.
+(1) Directors have five years from the date of appointment to meet the minimum Common Share ownership thresholds under the Share Ownership Guidelines.
 See "Share Ownership Guidelines".

-Ms. El-Erian has been a Director since December 7, 2020, and her term of office expires the date of the Meeting, and as such, the Company is seeking her reappointment.
+Ms. El-Erian has been a Director since December 7, 2020.
 Ms. El-Erian is also the Chair of the Compensation and Nominating Committee and a member of the Audit Committee.

 Ms. El-Erian is a corporate lawyer with over 20 years of experience in the global capital markets having spent much of her career in investment banking, private equity, and corporate management and restructuring.
-She is currently a Director of Gabriel Resources Ltd, Altius Minerals Corporation, Entrée Gold, Sabina Gold & Silver and the Fraser Institute.
+She is currently a Director of Gabriel Resources Ltd, Sabina Gold & Silver and the Fraser Institute.
 Ms. El-Erian graduated with a Bachelor of Arts and a post graduate degree in Bachelor of Laws from University of Witwatersrand in Johannesburg, South Africa.